-Task 13 Presentation standards for attached documents
+Task 13 Ensure attached documents meet presentation standards

 All attachments to your application must be prepared according to the standards provided.
 Applications submitted that are not prepared according to the instructions provided may be deemed ineligible.

 If you have supporting documents written in a language other than English or French, you are required to submit a certified translation of these documents.